 Bed Bug Prep Services

 We’re early adapters who helped to pioneer the bed bug preparation process.
-We’ve been in the cleaning business for 35 years and the Bed Bug prep business for 15 years.
+We’ve been in the cleaning business for 35 years and the Bed Bug prep business for over 10 years.
 We started simply by following the prep list from our trusted exterminators and, over time, turned it into a thorough and effective art form.